chihebbha/todo/README.md

 ## PS :

-`This project don't represent AOS entreprise and the logo is for test purpose only`  |
--|

 `Most of the requests needs to include a valid token on the header , this token is given after doing the login API`  |
 -|